Sam-Install/AH-Building/README.md

 # 🏗️ AH-Building – Construction Company Website

 A modern, responsive construction company website built with **React** and styled with **Tailwind CSS**.
-This project showcases the company’s services, completed projects, blog posts, and an easy way for clients to get in touch via WhatsApp.
+This project showcases the company’s services, completed projects, and an easy way for clients to book a call via WhatsApp.

 ---

 ## 🚀 Features

-- **Beautiful Hero Section** – clean and responsive landing area with call-to-action.
+- **Beautiful Hero Section** – Clean, responsive landing area with a call-to-action.
-- **Services Section** – lists core construction services with descriptions.
+- **Services Section** – Displays core construction services with descriptions.
-- **Projects Showcase** – highlights completed projects with images.
+- **Projects Showcase** – Highlights completed projects with images.
-- **Contact Form** – easy-to-use form for client inquiries.
+- **Contact Form** – Easy-to-use form for client inquiries.
-- **WhatsApp Button** – direct link to chat with the company.
+- **WhatsApp Button** – Direct link to chat with the company.
-- **Blog Section** – share tips and updates with potential clients.
-- **Fully Responsive** – works on all devices (mobile, tablet, desktop).
+- **Responsive Design** – Works perfectly on mobile, tablet, and desktop screens.

 ---